 #3: Jonathan Huberdeau – Florida Panthers

 Even before the start of the 2010-11 season, Jonathan Huberdeau was considered a top prospect in the draft.
 After he helped lead the Saint John Sea Dogs to the Memorial Cup and was named the tournament’s MVP, however, he skyrocketed up draft boards across the NHL.
 By the time it was all said and done, many considered him one of the best prospects in 2011.

 Seeing the potential for a top-line forward that could be a franchise face to build around, the Florida Panthers drafted Huberdeau with the third-overall selection.

 While it took an extra season to make his NHL debut, Huberdeau has done nothing but impress.
 In the lockout-shortened 2013 season, he posted 14 goals and 31 points, while winning the Calder Memorial Trophy.
-Huberdeau struggled in his sophomore season before returning to form with five 50-point campaigns in six seasons.
+Huberdeau struggled in his sophomore season before returning to form with six 50-point campaigns in seven seasons.
 In particular, 2018-19 was a career year, when he scored 30 goals and posted 92 points.

 #4: Adam Larsson – New Jersey Devils

 Sometimes, a player’s NHL legacy will be defined by a situation that is outside of their control.
 That’s the case for Adam Larsson.

 As the fourth-overall selection made by the New Jersey Devils, Larsson entered the NHL as an 18-year-old and immediately took on big minutes on New Jersey’s blue line.
 By all accounts, the Swedish defenseman appeared to be growing into his game, as he earned more than 22 minutes of ice time per game by his fifth season in the league.